cdpxe/NELphase/documentation/README.md

 Alice sends test packets to Bob, randomly utilizing the covert channel techniques she knows.
 She announces all the test traffic a priori to Bob.
 Bob will configure his `pcap` filter so that he catches exactly the packets announced by Alice.

-After an initial time (~1 sec) that Alice waits for Bob to set-up his pcap filter, Alice sends a configurable number of test packets (usually 3) to Bob.
+After an initial time (~1 sec) that Alice waits for Bob to set-up his pcap filter, she sends a configurable number of test packets (by default: 3) to Bob.
 (Side note: technically, Alice runs `scapy` to send the test traffic.)
 If Bob receives one of the test packets during a configurable waiting time, he acknowledges (over the feedback channel) that he received the test traffic.

 As soon as one test packet was successfully sent to Bob, Alice continuously uses the protocols known as non-blocked protocols to send data to Bob.